 The differentiating feature of the new Nexus 7 is its Full HD (1920 x 1200) In-Plane Switching (IPS) display.
 It has the highest pixel density and widest viewing angle of any currently available tablet.
 Given the other improvements in this version, ISC sees the Nexus 7 as a class-leading 7-inch Android tablet in mid-2013.

 The Nexus 7, like other Nexus-class devices, ships with stock "pure" Android without any UI overlays or manufacturer or carrier-installed software.
 Jelly Bean 4.3 has incremental additions and improvements to Jelly Bean 4.2, the previous "current generation" Android OS.
 These include restricted user profiles that prevent such profiles from making purchases, accessing certain apps, etc (though these profiles only apply to apps that choose to implement them).
 Also new are Bluetooth SMART/low energy, and OpenGL ES 3 graphics.
 There are also tweaks to processing and power management that give improved performance and battery life.
 Switching between multiple applications is notably smoother and standby battery life is greatly improved.

 On August 22, 2013, Google began rolling out the JSS15Q over the air update, which fixes GPS and multitouch known issues found on the intitially shipped version of the Nexus 7.
 ISC recommends applying the patch as soon as possible.

 The new Nexus 7 functions as expected with AirPennNet, ISC Exchange, and other University services.

 The University's Computer Connection stocks the Nexus 7.

 Information Systems & Computing (ISC) offers a variety of device evaluation units.
-Local Support Providers can request to evaluate mobile devices such as smartphones, tablets, eReaders, and Chromebooks by contacting the Provider Desk at email@example.com.
+Local Support Providers can request to evaluate mobile devices such as smartphones, tablets, eReaders, and Chromebooks by contacting ISC Client Care at firstname.lastname@example.org.